simrandhavade/health-analysis/README.md

-# Health & Lifestyle Insights Dashboard - README
+# Health & Lifestyle Insights Dashboard

 ## Overview
 This is an **interactive dashboard** that provides a comprehensive analysis of key health metrics, including sleep, exercise, cholesterol levels, and their impact on overall well-being.
 Users can explore dynamic visualizations, filter data, and analyze trends to gain deeper insights into lifestyle choices and health indicators.